Want to start your garden from scratch this year but aren’t sure how to get going?

 Don’t worry; germinating your seeds doesn’t have to be the daunting task you think it might be.

 Growing from seed offers more variety than buying plants from a store because many nurseries carry limited options.
 To grow a beautiful variety of plants from seed, here’s a basic guide of what you’ll need to know:

-As a beginner you want to make this process as easy as possible, so there’s a few steps to take to ensure the success of your garden.
+As a beginner, you want to make this process as easy as possible, so there are a few steps to take to ensure the success of your garden.

 - Make sure your seeds are fresh, ideally less than two years old.